AhaanKanaujia/AhaanKanaujia/README.md

 Hey, I'm a Computer Science and Math student at the University of Illinois at Urbana-Champaign

-I wish to pursue a career in the field of computer science and am interested in learning more about machine learning, artificial intelligence, quantitative finance, and blockchain technology.
+Wish to pursue a career in the field of computer science and interested in learning more about machine learning, artificial intelligence, quantitative finance, and blockchain technology.

 (github) ahaankanaujia@README:~$ help --contact